 “For me, reconciliation begins with being at peace with my own ancestry and determining what I have to offer.
 I believe it is a responsibility to utilize my gifts in ways that contribute to repairing the relationships which have been damaged.” - Cindy M Charleyboy

-Clayton is currently working with several Indigenous artists and on three separate album projects to be released in 2017.
-He is happy to be on the production team for šxʷʔam̓ət (home) and strives to work on bigger and bigger projects in the future.
+He is happy to have worked on šxʷʔam̓ət (home) and strives to work on bigger and bigger projects in the future.

 Dafne Blanco is thrilled to continue working for Theatre for Living now in this new capacity.
 Dafne was the Outreach Coordinator from 2004 to 2010 and from April 2012 to May 2013.
 She has been involved with several grassroots organizations and art groups since she arrived in Vancouver from Mexico in 1996, working on the areas of the Zapatista solidarity, Human Rights, Racism, Globalization, and other social issues.
 She also worked as an advocate for agriculture migrant rights, while freelancing as a web designer.

 Dafne has completed a degree in Graphic Design in the National Autonomous University of Mexico.
 She is currently working on her Expressive Arts Therapy Masters Degree.

 Painting and ceramics creation has been a great passion of Dafne’s and she is hoping to focus on her artistic creation as well if she is able to garner the blessings of the Visual Arts deities. [www.dafneblancovisualart.com]